cognitedata/reveal/react-components/src/architecture/base/README.md

 - **DomainObject:** This is the base class for the domain object.
 A domain object is some sort of data, that is a collection of other domainObject or the data itself.
 An important property of the domainObject is that is has a list of views that will be updated.
 It also has a parent and a collection of children.
     - It has some properties like selected, expanded and active.
 This is not used yet, but I wanted it to be here as this is part of the pattern.
 They are connected to how they are visualized and behave in a tree view, but this is not used for the moment.
-    - Methods with postfix "Interactive" are doing all necessary updates automatically.
-For instance: addChild/addChildInteractive or setVisible/setVisibleInteractive
+    - Methods with postfix `Interactive` are doing all necessary updates automatically.
+For instance: `addChild/addChildInteractive` or `setVisible/setVisibleInteractive`

 - **VisualDomainObject**: This subclass adds functionality to a domain object so it can be shown in 3D.
-The most important function here is createThreeView() which must be overridden.
+The most important function here is `createThreeView()` which must be overridden.

 - **FolderDomainObject**: Concrete class for multi purpose folder.

 - **RootDomainObject**: Concrete class for the root of the hierarchy

 ### architecture/base/renderTarget

 Normally, when I follow this pattern, the renderTarget is a domainObject itself, and you can have as many of them as you like.
 But this makes it a little bit more complicated.
-Since we always have only one viewer, I don't use any bare class for this.
+Since we always have one viewer only, I don't use any base class for this.

 - **RevealRenderTarget** Wrap around the Cognite3DViewer.
 It contains:

-    - The Cognite3DViewer and assume this is constructed somewhere else.  - The RootDomainObject, where the data can be added.  - The ToolController, where the active tool is kept and where the events are handled.  - In addition, it has several utility functions for getting information from the viewer.  - It set up listeners to cameraChange and beforeSceneRendered events from the viewer
+  - The `Cognite3DViewer` and assume this is constructed somewhere else.
+  - The `RootDomainObject`, where the data can be added.
+  - The `ToolController`, where the active tool is kept and where the events are handled.
+  - In addition, it has several utility functions for getting information from the viewer.
+  - It set up listeners on `cameraChange` and `beforeSceneRendered` events from the viewer.

+- **ToolController**
-- **ToolController** Holds the tools and all commands, the active tool and the previous tool.  - It inherit from PointerEvents, which is a base class on the Reveal side.
-All virtual functions are implemented in the ToolControllers.  - It created a PointerEventsTarget, also on the reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
+  Holds the tools and all commands, the active tool and the previous tool.
+- It inherit from PointerEvents, which is a base class on the Reveal side.
+All virtual functions are implemented in the ToolControllers.
+- It created a PointerEventsTarget, also on the reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
 The PointerEventsTarget will automatically call the    function onHover, onClick, onDoubleClick, onPointerDown, onPointerUp and onPointerDrag correctly.  - In addition it sets up some other events like onKey and onFocus.  - All event are routed to the active tool

 ### architecture/base/commands

 - **BaseCommand**: Base class for all tools and commands.
 There are basically user actions.
 It contains all necessary information to create and update a button in the user interface, but it doesn't need or use react.
 The must important method to overide is invokeCore, which is called whewn the use press the button.A base commen can be checkable

-- **RenderTargetCommand** I wanted that BaseCommand should be independent of any type of connection to the rest of the system.
+- **RenderTargetCommand** I wanted BaseCommand should be independent of any type of connection to the rest of the system.
 This class only brings in the commentect to the RevealRenderTarget

-- **BaseTool** This is the bare class for all the tools, which is used when doing under interaction in the viewer itself.
-It defined a lot ov virtual methods for user interactions.
+- **BaseTool** This is the base class for all the tools, which is used when doing user interaction in the viewer itself.
+It defined a lot of virtual methods for user interactions.
 This should be overridden for creating the logic specific for a tool.

 ### architecture/base/concreteCommands